This guide to things to do in Essaouira contains affiliate links.

 8. The Best Restaurants in Essaouira

-Thanks to its location just metres from the cool waters of the Atlantic Ocean, Essaouira offers some of the best fresh seafood in Morocco.
+Thanks to its location just metres from the cool waters of the Atlantic Ocean, Essaouira offers some of the best seafood in Morocco.

 The restaurants mentioned above (Caravane Café, Il Mare, Taros and Bab Laachour Café) all offer lovely menus, particularly Caravane Café, which offers an eclectic assortment of south-east Asian dishes (ideal for those of you who are a little tired of couscous and tagines).